 Cheese fondue is traditionally served in a ceramic fondue pot which is kept warm over a spirit burner with long fondue forks for dipping.
 Don’t worry if you have a metal fondue pot, although this is meant for meat fondue is works just as well.
 You can always fall back on an ordinary cooking pot heated over a teapot stand.

 Cheese fondue should always be served with a dry white wine or black tea.
 The logical reason for this is that these drinks help the cheese to be easily digested.
 If you drink cold fizzy drinks or beer the cheese is said to form hard lumps in your stomach and gives you a heavy uncomfortable feeling.
 The occasional tipple of Kirsch also helps digest the cheese.
 For a fun evening you could even try dipping the bread in Kirsch before dipping it into the cheese.
 Just make sure its just a very quick dunk as if you soak the bread too long in the Kircsh it comes off the fork in the fondue pot.
-This a common hazard though whether or not you try the kirsch, loosing your bread in the pot is inevitable.
-No matter how carefully you load your fork sooner or later you are bound to drop a piece – the punishment is that you are supposed to kiss the person sitting next to you (on your left) so choose the seating arrangements carefully!
+Loosing your bread in the fondue pot is a common hazard whether or not you try the kirsch, no matter how carefully you load your fork sooner or later you are bound to drop a piece – the punishment is that you are supposed to kiss the person sitting next to you (on your left) so choose the seating arrangements carefully!

 Fondue makes an easy and delicious Dessert: